adfernandes/image2rectangles/README.md

 # TODO

-Merge the `Makefile` and the `build` script...

 Make the '_test' and '_bin' directories part of the git repo...

-(Or really, learn to do a proper release...)
+Link to the "timing" graph(s)...

 Example: